zensible/humble-audio-server/README.md

 * Make sure it works w/ spotify or another app
 * Check the rails log.
 If the player says its status is 'IDLE', rather than 'PLAYING' or 'BUFFERING' then the cast isn't able to hit the web server.

+= Installation: stream from outside your network

+== Get an account from duckdns

+== set up port forwarding

 = Alternate Audio Directory